galaxyproject/galaxy-hub/src/admin/training/galaxy-admin-tutorial/index.md

 # Galaxy Tutorial

-See the [Galaxy Tutorial page](http://gmod.org/wiki/Galaxy Tutorial) at the [http://gmod.org/wiki/GMOD web site](http://gmod.org/wiki/GMOD web site) for the most recent version of this tutorial.
+See the [Galaxy Tutorial page](http://gmod.org/wiki/Galaxy Tutorial) at the [GMOD web site](http://gmod.org/wiki/) for the most recent version of this tutorial.

 # Other Links